-Drawing of fish along with internal organs
+Drawing of fish with internal anatomy.

 A team of researchers in Australia have imaged fossilized soft organs of early jawed vertebrates for the first time, finding that our ancient fish ancestors’ hearts, livers, and stomachs are strikingly similar to ours.